 This new process reportedly helped in regards of:

 Motivated by these results, other developing countries are also now considering making revisions to their cold chain process.

 According to research, vaccine stockouts lasting one month or longer are present in one of every three countries globally.
 About 89% of these national stockouts compromise vaccine availability.
-Countries considered to learn about new electronic data systems like the new system in India which was quickly utilized and led to lower stockouts.
-Thus, optimizing vaccine’s availability after 13months of continuos use.
+Countries considered learning about new electronic data systems like the new system in India which was quickly utilized and led to lower stockouts.
+Thus, optimizing vaccine availability after 13months of continuous use.